dalonsoa/scientific_computing/Exercises_R/Intro_to_R_exercises.md

 # Introduction to R

-As you have seen during the theoretical part, there are different data types in R. We are going to go through different exercises and examples so you become more familiar and comfortable when using these data types in R. For each of them, there is a specific tutorial with a description about the functions being used and some exercises to put all the theoretical backgrounf into practise.
+As you have seen during the theoretical part, there are different data types in R. We are going to go through different exercises and examples so you become more familiar and comfortable when using these data types in R. For each of them, there is a specific tutorial with a description about the functions being used and some exercises so you can practise all the theory you have been learning :smile:

 In order for you to keep track of the exercises you have carried out, we think that you might find it useful to have a separate R script for each tutorial.
 Following the GPP, we recommend that you start each of your R scripts with the following code or something very similar: